FluxPMS vs Cloudbeds: Transparent Flat Pricing vs. "Call Us for a Quote"

 - You run multiple properties and need mature multi-property dashboards

 Cloudbeds has a large ecosystem, a proven track record in mid-sized independents, and strong customer support infrastructure.
-For a property of that scale, paying $400–$700/month for that depth may be well justified.
+For a property of that scale, that depth may be well worth whatever Cloudbeds quotes you — but you will only learn the number after the sales call, and we will not guess it on their behalf.

 FluxPMS is the better fit when:

-- You have 10–50 rooms and want predictable software costs with no surprises
+- You have 10–150 rooms (unlimited on Enterprise) and want predictable software costs with no surprises

 - You want a built-in website builder without a separate vendor contract